 The Parks and Open Spaces Small Grants Scheme demonstrates the council’s commitment to building upon these existing relationships, and offers resources and support to help groups grow and develop.

-This year there are four Themes to apply for money against:
+This year there are six Themes to apply for money against:

 - Theme 1: Projects and events

 - Theme 2: Community festivals and events fund

 - Theme 5: Lordship Recreation Ground: Community events, activities and projects

 - Theme 6 - Finsbury Park 150th Anniversary Celebrations 2019